sethkrasnianski/docs/webhooks/post-webhook.md

-url | String | The URL to the webhook secret*optional* | String | A secret key that you can match against when your URL is called content_type | String | JSON or x-form-urlencoded? json or form create | Integer | Enable on create events?
-1 or 0 update | Integer | Enable on update events?
-1 or 0 delete | Integer | Enable on delete events?
-1 or 0 enabled | Integer | Enabled or Disabled?
+url | String | The URL to the webhook secret*optional* | String | A secret key that you can match against when your URL is called content_type | String | JSON or x-form-urlencoded? json or form create | Boolean | Enable on create events?
+1 or 0 update | Boolean | Enable on update events?
+1 or 0 delete | Boolean | Enable on delete events?
+1 or 0 enabled | Boolean | Enabled or Disabled?
 1 or 0

 <!--code-->
 #### Example Successful Response